 Programmeentity object, not updatable; select the attribute called

 ServiceLOV(based on the

-To create a view object for tasks, look at the Task Overview and Edit page (UC008) and at the data model.
-You will notice that we need fields for date and time, text, start where, flight number, end where, number of passengers, and service.
+To create a view object for tasks, look at the Task Overview, Edit page (UC008), and data model.
+You'll notice that we need fields for date and time, text, start where, flight number, end where, number of passengers, and service.
 All of this data comes from the

 Task entity object.